collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 * In the local development environment by command line

 <!--
+* If two people have made different changes to the same part of the code, Git will tell us there is a conflict and one version of the change will need to be chosen

 Addressing merge conflicts- "competing changes", resolving on GitHub/through command line/text editor About merge conflicts- Resolve conflicts buttons, can't push until resolved Resolving a merge conflict on GitHub- only "competing line changes", otherwise do locally